-When software invalidates a DeviceID corresponding to an IOMMU-aware device with its own IOTLB, it should immediately follow INVALIDATE\DEVTAB\ENTRY with an INVALI-DATE\IOTLB\PAGES targeted at the same DeviceID and sized to invalidate the full 64-bit address space for the given DeviceID.
+When software invalidates a DeviceID corresponding to an IOMMU-aware device with its own IOTLB, it should immediately follow INVALIDATE\DEVTAB\ENTRY with an INVALIDATE\IOTLB\PAGES targeted at the same DeviceID and sized to invalidate the full 64-bit address space for the given DeviceID.
 For a multi-function device this only invalidates the IOTLB entries for the specified function.

-Note that this command does not invalidate translation cache entries, since they may be in use by other devices sharing the same DomainID.
-If the DomainID is not shared, software should issue INVALIDATE\IOMMU\PAGES for the DomainID.
+This command does not invalidate translation cache entries.
+When removing a device from a domain, software must issue INVALIDATE\IOMMU\PAGES for the associated DomainID.